top of page

 What many encounter is not what they expected.

-Governments design and oversee these schemes across each state — within a structured system where policy settings, financial pressures and administrative control shape how support is delivered.
+Governments design and oversee these schemes across Australia — within a structured system where policy settings, financial pressures, and administrative control shape how support is delivered.

 From protection to control

-Shattered is an evidence-informed documentary series investigating what happens after workplace injury in Australia.
+Shattered is an evidence-informed, multi-year documentary series exploring workplace injury, institutional systems, and recovery in contemporary Australia.

 A system built for protection.

-Now operating as a complex insurance architecture where control increasingly shapes recovery.
+Now operating within a complex insurance architecture where control increasingly shapes recovery.

 After 100 years, does the system still deliver on its original promise?